 St Brigid’s Day

-The years’s first sacred holiday, the feast day of Saint Brigid, is celebrated on February 1st, which marks the beginning of Spring.
+The years’s first sacred holiday, the feast day of Saint Brigid, is celebrated on February 1, marking the beginning of Spring.
 The Bogha Bríde or Brigid’s Day Cross is the symbol of the day.
 Traditionally, reeds or straw are collected from the fields and crafted into a cross.
 St Brigid is Ireland’s most celebrated female saint and was the Abbess of one of the first convents in Ireland.

-Around the globe Irish people and those of Irish decent celebrate St. Patricks Day on March 17, which is one of Ireland’s biggest holidays.
+Around the globe Irish people and those of Irish descent celebrate St. Patrick's Day on March 17, which is one of Ireland’s biggest holidays.
 The special holiday is devoted to the patron saint of Ireland.
 The religious day is marked by a special mass for the feast and traditionally everyone wears green.
-This is considered the middle of the Spring season and is also referred to as the Spring Equinox.
+This is considered the middle of the Spring season and is also referred to as the Vernal Equinox.

 May Day – Bealtaine

 May Day, the 1st of May in Ireland is a Holy Day which marks the start of the summer season.
 Centuries ago, bonfires were lit to welcome the arrival of summer.
-In Ireland, dependant on what day the holday falls, the feast is marked by a public holiday.
-In towns around the country May fair days are held where farmers and traders all gather in towns to sell their wares.
+In Ireland, depending on what day the holiday falls, the feast is marked by a public holiday.
+In towns around the country May Fair days are held where farmers and traders all gather in towns to sell their wares.

 Midsummer – Summer solstice

 The summer solstice is marked in parts of Ireland by bonfires on the side of the road.
 It is usually celebrated on June 23rd, the longest day of the year.
 In rural Ireland communities gather and for their local bonfire and celebrate the longest day of the year with song and dance.